WHO ARE WE

 Food on the Table

-Mike Chalmers, our current Chair, has an entrepreneurial background, having run various of his own businesses for most of his life, after studying economics and commerce at Uni.
+Mike Chalmers has an entrepreneurial background, having run various of his own businesses for most of his life, after studying economics and commerce at Uni.

 Realising through his own journey that he is extremely fortunate, to be physically and mentally happy and healthy, and financially secure, in 2017 Mike set up a charity which he co-founded, then Cafe Outside the Square, and now called Food on the Table.

-They provide meals to people doing it tough in the community, including those experiencing homelessness, and aim to provide 100,000 meals in the next 12 months.
+Food on the Table provide meals to people doing it tough in the community, including those experiencing homelessness, and aim to provide 100,000 meals annually.
 They also offer work experience and training opportunities in hospitality, for people who maybe just need a bit of a leg up, and a place to go where they feel welcome and valued.

 TANIA